 Brake Fluid Flush

-On average, if you drive between 10-15K per year, you will hit his brakes over 75,000 times a year.
+On average, if you drive between 10,000 -15,000 kms per year, you will hit the brakes over 75,000 times a year.
 Because adequate braking is vital to safe driving, it is important to check your brake fluid levels regularly.

 Regularly changing your brake fluid will prevent expensive brake components from early failure.
 Ideally, you should change your brake fluid every two years but this will vary depending on your vehicle.